 If you are looking for Reverse Mortgage info, this website was designed to educate the public about the FHA insured Home Equity Conversion Mortgage, AKA, a reverse mortgage in layman’s terms.
-The intent is to provide unbiased information on the subject………………the good, the bad, and the ugly.
+The intent is to provide unbiased information about reverse mortgages; The great, the good, the bad, and the ugly.
 We also cover information about jumbo or proprietary reverse mortgages and retirement.

 To clarify, we stated that there is “no monthly payment to the bank required”.
-Here is why; the loan proceeds that you use don’t get paid back until you pass away or until you leave your home permanently and sell your home (or refinance the loan).
+Here is why; the loan proceeds that you use don’t get paid back until you pass away or until you leave your home permanently.

 There are three primary differences:

 As previously mentioned, there is an age requirement.
-For traditional loans, you just have to be old enough to enter in a legally binding contract (i.e. age 18) and then there is no age limit for a regular mortgage.
+For traditional loans, you just have to be old enough to enter into a legally binding contract (i.e. age 18).
+Other than that, there is no age limit for a regular mortgage.

 In the reverse world, you have to be aged 62 or older (or age 55 for some programs, but they are limited to a few states only).
 If you are married, just one spouse needs to be old enough.
 Your spouse can be any age and you both can live in your home for the rest of your lives.
 Note; your younger spouse just needs to be at least age 18.

 The second difference is that there is an equity requirement.
-You can borrower anywhere from 52.4% of the value of your home to 75% (up to the 2022 HECM reverse mortgage loan limit / max claim amount of $970,800.00).
+You can borrow anywhere from 52.4% of the value of your home to 75% (up to the 2022 HECM reverse mortgage loan limit / max claim amount of $970,800.00).
 Keep in mind that as of October 2, 2017, this changes weekly (referring to the percentage of the appraised value one can borrow with a reverse mortgage) depending on the movement of certain key interest rates.
-If you are age 62 you get 52.4% and it moves on a sliding scale up until age 90 where you get 75%.
+If you are age 62 you get 52.39% of the appraised value and it moves on a sliding scale up until age 92 where you get 74.99%.
 If you are married to an individual that is younger than age 62, you won’t be able to borrow quite as much.

 The 3rd difference was already mentioned and it’s the best part.
 There is no monthly payment required for as long as you live or for as long as you reside in your home.
 However, you can make a monthly payment if you so choose.